 The childminder has established friendly relationships with parents and regularly shares information about children's care routines and the activities they take part in.
-However, as the childminder has not yet established a rigorous process for assessing children's progress, the quality of information provided to them about their children's learning does not have sufficient depth.
-Hence, they are unable to support their children in areas where they are not making good progress.
-The childminder understands the importance of developing positive relationships with other professionals and providers involved in supporting children's care and learning.
-However, to date, the childminder has not cared for children who also attend other settings or who require support from other professionals.
+However, the childminder has not yet established a rigorous process for assessing children's progress.
+Hence, the quality of information provided to parents about their children's learning does not have sufficient depth.
+Therefore, parents are unable to support their children in areas where they are not making good progress.
+The childminder does not care for children who also attend other settings or who require support from other professionals.
+However, she understands the importance of developing positive relationships with other professionals and providers involved in supporting children's care and learning, to promote continuity.

-Through discussion the childminder demonstrates a basic awareness of his strengths and areas for improvement although there is limited monitoring and evaluation to plan for improvement.
-He has developed questionnaires for parents to complete but these have not yet been distributed in order to obtain their views to help improve the service.
+Through discussion the childminder demonstrates a basic awareness of her strengths and areas for improvement, although there is limited monitoring and evaluation to plan for improvement.
+She has developed questionnaires for parents to complete but these have not yet been distributed in order to obtain their views to help improve the service.